sveltejs/rfcs/0000-declarative-actions.md

 </div>
 ```

 This option works fine but has the disadvantage of not being able to use Svelte's style system.
 You can only use javascript to do the styling.
-To use a CSS sheet (be it for style abstraction purposes or because you need to use an external library) you have to do something like:
+To use a stylesheet (be it for style abstraction purposes or because you need to use an external library) you have to do something like:

 ```css
 /* external.css */